-According to local KMB officials, it was a huge success.
-“We ended up shredding 13.55 tons of paper and took in $3,460.50 in donations,” said Maggi Moss, community engagement supervisor/executive director of KMB.
-“I completely forgot to count cars, but I’m guesstimating we had at least 450 support the disposal.”
-Nearby Smyrna collected 11 tons and had 475 cars.
+According to local KMB officials, the event was again a success.
+“By the end of the day, we had shredded ten tons of paper and took in $2,300 in donations,” said Maggi Moss, community engagement supervisor/executive director of KMB.
+“We estimate we had at least 300 cars drive through during the three-hour event to support the disposal.

 SM&P’s Victoria Turney, KMB board member, said, “I’m proud of my fellow Marietta citizens and grateful to the volunteers who made this day such a big success.
 It was everything we’d hoped it would be and more.”